nos/registrar-middleware/README.md

 ## Usage

-Running `registrar-middleware` depends on the `NETWORK`, `AUTH_TOKEN`, `CONTRACT_ADDRESS` and `CONTRACT_WIF` environment variables being set.
+Running `registrar-middleware` depends on the `NETWORK`, `AUTH_TOKEN`, and `CONTRACT_WIF` environment variables being set.
 Either specify these via an `.env.local` file, or pass them as command line arguments when running the below commands.

 ### Production